 Due to lower levels of scoring in the other factors however, Falsgrave is the sole very high area.
 Life and property fire incident activity levels in this LSOA is very low with 4 incidents during the 5-year period.
 3 of these incidents were mobilised to as residential fires, with one being a small vehicle fire which was recorded as a false alarm.
-None of these incidents occurred outside of peak hours between 21:00 and 09:00.
+None of these incidents occurred outside of the peak period of 09:00 to 21:00.

-For the Scarborough area there were 88 RTCs.
+There have been 88 RTCs.
 The distribution of these can be seen at Figure 20.
-These were distributed fairly evenly throughout the area, with the majority being on major routes such as the A165 and A171.
+These are distributed fairly evenly throughout the area, with the majority being on major routes such as the A165 and A171.
 Of these, 4 were involving large vehicles, 9 were multiple vehicle incidents and 75 were single small vehicles.

 5 incidents classified as water rescue incident were recorded in the Scarborough area.
 The distribution of these can be seen at Figure 21.
-Of these, 2 were in moving water and 3 were in still or shallow water.
+Of these, 2 were in moving water and three still or shallow water.
 Crews spent an average of 1 minute 5 seconds at these incidents.

-During the 5-years period, there were 577 fire incidents in the Scarborough area which we classify as potential risk to life.
-Of these, 236 were residential, 20 were 'persons reported' incidents, 104 were vehicle fires, and 67 were in commercial, retail, industrial or public assembly premises.
+During the 5-years period, there were 577 incidents of fire in the Scarborough area which we classify as potential risk to life.
+Of these, 236 were residential, 20 were persons reported incidents, 104 were vehicle fires, and 67 were in commercial, retail, industrial or public assembly premises.